Consultant - for the realization of a harmonized methodology on participatory mapping of representative areas of Pool and Niari

 09/09/2024

-Submissions must be sent by October 23, 2024, at the latest.
+Submissions must be sent no later than October 23, 2024.
 The proposed budget is between 12,000 and 15,000 USD.

 About the World Resources Institute

-Founded in 1982, World Resources Institute (WRI) is an environmental think tank that goes beyond research to turn ideas into action.
+Founded in 1982, World Resources Institute (WRI) is an environmental think tank that goes beyond research to put ideas into action.
 We work with governments, businesses, and civil society to find solutions to urgent environmental challenges.
 WRI's transformative ideas protect the earth and promote development insofar as sustainability is essential to meet human needs and aspirations in the future.

 The foundation of our work is to provide high-quality research, data, maps, and analysis to solve the world's greatest environmental and international development challenges and improve people's lives.
 We work with leaders in government, business, and civil society to take ambitious action and create change on the ground.
 Equally important, we bring partners together to develop groundbreaking ideas and solutions at scale to achieve lasting and far-reaching impact.